Made in France

 What You'll Learn:

 - Why French artisanal traditions are still living traditions

 - How travelers can discover authentic French artisans

 - 5 questions to ask before you buy a French souvenir

 This course includes instructions for downloading two companion guides, MADE IN FRANCE and ARTISANS OF FRANCE, directly to your computer or e-reader at no additional charge.
 These books include complete, continually updated listings of Laura Morelli's personally recommended shops and artisans across France.
 Learn more about the books here.

 With advice on how, what, and where to buy, and hints on recognizing quality and authenticity, this lecture is the perfect introduction to bringing home the artisanal treasures of France.

 This lecture was recorded live at the Boivin Center for French Language and Culture at the University of Massachusetts Dartmouth, near Boston, Massachusetts.

-LAURA MORELLI holds a Ph.D. in art history from Yale University, has taught college students in the U.S. and Europe, and produces lessons for TED-Ed.
+LAURA MORELLI holds a Ph.D. in art history from Yale University and is an award-winning historical novelist.
+Laura has taught college students in the U.S. and Europe, and produces lessons for TED-Ed.
 She has covered art and authentic travel for National Geographic Traveler, CNN Radio, USA Today and other media.
 Laura is the author of the Authentic Arts guidebook series that includes the popular books MADE IN FRANCE and MADE IN ITALY.
-Her bestselling, award-winning historical novels bring the stories of art history to life.
+Her historical novels, including THE PAINTER'S APPRENTICE and THE GONDOLA MAKER, bring the stories of art history to life.